top of page

 Mission Impassable Tour

-2 Hour Tour - Cherbourg Ration Shed Precinct tour.
+3-Hour Cherbourg Ration Shed Precinct Tour

-A community-led truth-telling tour recounts experiences in the Camp Mission under "The Act".
-Hear firsthand from Aunty Jeanette, a Cherbourg Elder, about her life under the Aboriginal Protection and Restriction Act of 1897, sharing local history, poetry and screening "The Early Days" and The Ration Shed films.
+This community-led truth-telling tour shares lived experiences of life in the Camp Mission under “The Act.”
+Hear firsthand from Aunty Jeanette, Cherbourg Elder and Cultural Educator, as she reflects on her experiences under the Aboriginal Protection and Restriction of the Sale of Opium Act 1897, weaving together local history, poetry, and the screening of The Early Days and Ration Shed films.

 Tour Fees per person:

-$90 (Non-Government)
+$95 (Non-Government)

 $120 (Government)